On the relative Minimal Model Program for fourfolds in positive and mixed characteristic: Relative mmp

 Let $H_2$ be a general member of $|L_2|$.
 Since $m_2 \gg m_1$, Serre's vanishing implies that $H^0(X, L_2) \to H^0(H_1, L_2|_{H_1})$ is surjective, and so $H_2|_{H_1}$ is a general member of $L_2|_{H_1}$.
 By the same argument as above, we have that $(X,B+H_1+H_2)$ is plt outside $H_1 \cap H_2$ up to replacing $C$ by an open subset.
 Write $K_{H_1} + B_{H_1} = (K_X+B+H_1)|_{H_1}$.
 By \cite[Theorem 5.9]{satotakagi} and inversion of adjunction for threefolds, we get that $(H_1, B_{H_1}+H_2|_{H_1})$ is plt.
 In particular, the inversion of adjunction for fourfolds (Corollary \ref{c-inversion-of-adjunction}) and the standard argument implies that the only log canonical centres of $(X,B+H_1+H_2)$ are the generic points of $H_1\cap H_2$.
 The generic points of $H_1\cap H_2$ are contained in the smooth locus $X^{\rm sm} \subseteq X$, and hence $(X,B+H_1+H_2)$ is simple normal crossing at them by the standard Bertini theorem applied to the smooth locus of $H_2$ (cf.\ \cite[Theorem 3]{JS12}). \end{proof}

-Let us point out that the assumption on the existence of log resolutions of singularities may be weakend.
-If $\phi$ in the above theorem is smooth, then we only need the following conjecture (for $X$ of dimension four). \begin{conjecture}[Embedded resolution of singularities] Let $X$ be a smooth quasi-projective variety and $Z$ a closed subscheme, then there exists a projective birational morphism $\nu \colon X'\to X$ such that the schemes associated to ${\rm Ex}(\nu)$ and $\nu ^{-1}(Z)$ are divisors (in particular $\nu ^{-1}I_Z$ is locally free) and $\nu ^{-1}Z\cup {\rm Ex}(\nu)$ has simple normal crossing support. \end{conjecture} From this conjecture we can deduce the existence of log resolutions for varieties birational to a smooth variety. \begin{proposition} Assume that Conjecture \ref{c-1} holds for a smooth projective variety $X$ and all of its subschemes.
+Let us point out that some of the assumptions on the existence of log resolutions of singularities may be weakened. \begin{conjecture}[Embedded resolution of singularities] Let $X$ be a regular quasi-projective variety and $Z$ a closed subscheme, then there exists a projective birational morphism $\nu \colon X'\to X$ such that the schemes associated to ${\rm Ex}(\nu)$ and $\nu ^{-1}(Z)$ are divisors (in particular $\nu ^{-1}I_Z$ is locally free) and $\nu ^{-1}Z\cup {\rm Ex}(\nu)$ has simple normal crossing support. \end{conjecture} From this conjecture we can deduce the existence of log resolutions for varieties birational to a regular variety. \begin{proposition} Assume that Conjecture \ref{c-1} holds for a regular projective variety $X$ and all of its subschemes.
 Let $Y$ be a quasi-projective variety birational to $X$.
-Then for any scheme $W\subset Y$, there exists a proper birational morphism from a smooth variety $\mu\colon Y'\to Y$ such that schemes associated to ${\rm Ex }(\mu)$ and $\mu ^{-1}(W)$ are divisors and ${\rm Ex}(\mu) \cup \mu ^{-1}(W)$ has simple normal crossing support. \end{proposition} \begin{proof} Let $f \colon X \dasharrow Y$ be a birational map and let $Z$ be the indeterminacy locus of $f$.
+Then for any scheme $W\subset Y$, there exists a proper birational morphism from a regular variety $\mu\colon Y'\to Y$ such that schemes associated to ${\rm Ex }(\mu)$ and $\mu ^{-1}(W)$ are divisors and ${\rm Ex}(\mu) \cup \mu ^{-1}(W)$ has simple normal crossing support. \end{proposition} \begin{proof} Let $f \colon X \dasharrow Y$ be a birational map and let $Z$ be the indeterminacy locus of $f$.
 More precisely, let $V$ be the normalisation of the graph of $f$ with projections $p\colon V\to X$ and $q\colon V\to Y$.
 If $H$ is a very ample divisor on $Y$ and $H_1,\ldots , H_{d+1}\in |H|$ are general elements, where $d=\dim Y$, then $Z$ is cut out by $H'_i=p_*q^*H_i\in |H'|$, where $H'$ is the strict transform of $H$.

 Let $\nu\colon X'\to X$ be the resolution of $Z$ given by Conjecture \ref{c-1}.
 Then $\nu ^*H'=F+M$ and $\nu ^* H'_i=F+M_i$ where $F$ is a simple normal crossings divisor and the divisors $M_1,\ldots ,M_{d+1}$ give rise to a base point free linear series.
 Consider the corresponding morphism $f'\colon X'\to Y$.